 Five big companies enjoying Nigeria’s low-interest rate

-Nigeria’s low-interest-rate environment has created an opportunity for corporates in the telecommunication, agric, oil & gas, manufacturing, financial services and among other industries to tap the debt capital market for cheap funds through commercial paper (CP) issuance.
+Nigeria’s low-interest rate environment has created an opportunity for corporates in the telecommunication, agric, oil and gas, manufacturing, financial services, among other industries to tap the debt capital market for cheap funds through commercial paper (CP) issuance.

 The funds raised by the corporates accounted for 72.309 percent of the total CP that was raised in the review period.
-The companies issued a combined N 245.62 billion worth of commercial paper.
+The companies issued a combined N245.62 billion worth of CP.

-“An era of low-interest rate is the best time for companies to restructure their debt and access lower finance cost to grow their bottom line,” Yinka Ademuwagun, Yinka Ademuwagun, investment management analyst at ValuAlliance Asset Mg, states.
+“An era of low-interest rate is the best time for companies to restructure their debt and access lower finance cost to grow their bottom line,” Yinka Ademuwagun, investment management analyst at ValuAlliance Asset Management, states.

 Compared to two years ago when the interest rate was at a record high of over 15 percent, the current single-digit interest rate means lower financing costs for corporates that are borrowing to finance their operations.

-Analysis of the FMDQ data showed that the 16 companies that issued the commercial paper in the review period did so at an average of 10.03 percent, 6.97 percentage points less than the average inflation rate of 17 percent reported in 2021.
+Analysis of the FMDQ data shows that the 16 companies that issued the CP in the review period did so at an average of 10.03 percent, 6.97 percentage points less than the average inflation rate of 17 percent reported in 2021.

-If the companies were to go to banks to borrow the kind of funds they raise through CP, they would have paid at least 15 percent interest.
+If the companies were to go to the banks to borrow the kind of funds they raised through CP, they would have paid at least 15 percent interest.
 That is even because they are big institutions.
-If it were smaller companies, they probably would have obtained the funds at an interest rate of between 18 to 20 percent or more.
+If it were smaller companies, they probably would have obtained the funds at an interest rate of between 18 and 20 percent or more.

 Meanwhile, the Central Bank of Nigeria’s Monetary Policy Rate (MPR), the benchmark against which other lending rates in the economy are pegged, is currently at 11.5 percent.
 The apex bank has consistently retained the same rate since September 2020.

-Also known as an unsecured short-term debt instrument issued by large corporations to raise funds to meet short term financial obligations, commercial papers are issued within a short period, usually between 15-270 days.
-While commercial papers are issued by companies, Treasury bills are issued by the government.
+Also known as an unsecured short-term debt instrument issued by large corporations to raise funds to meet short-term financial obligations, CPs are issued within a short period, usually between 15 and 270 days.
+While CPs are issued by companies, Treasury bills are issued by the government.

 Yields on the government Treasury Bills (T-Bills), the benchmark for determining the interest rate corporates pay investors for borrowing their money, remained relatively low in 2021.

-The CPs are issued at a higher interest rate than T-Bills because of the absence of the full faith of the federal government.
+CPs are issued at a higher interest rate than T-Bills because of the absence of the full faith of the Federal Government.

 Lack of proper documentation and inability to meet listing requirements are some of the reasons Nigerian small businesses are unable to tap the low-interest rate opportunity.

-Breakdown of the data by FMDQ showed that FSDH Merchant Bank raised N12 billion under its various CP Issuance Programme in 2021.
-The lender also floated N19.6 billion and FSDH Funding SPV Plc, a special purpose vehicle set up to raise capital from the Nigerian debt capital market.
+Breakdown of the data by FMDQ shows that FSDH Merchant Bank raised N12 billion under its various CP Issuance Programme in 2021.
+The lender also floated N19.6 billion and FSDH Funding SPV plc, a special purpose vehicle set up to raise capital from the Nigerian debt capital market.